alireza-aliabadi/alireza-aliabadi/README.md

 ## Hi there, I'm Alireza
 I'm junior DevOps engineer and currently work in Pouyan company (one of Hamrah Aval subsidiaries).
 I interest in software engineering challenges and learn new things in software field. my other tech favorites are cybersecurity and blockchain.
 I enjoy using tech's edge tools and learn about them.
-My other favorites fields are music anf investing in cryptocurrency.
+My other favorites fields are music and investing in cryptocurrency.
 I'm Rock, Rock n Roll, 50's - 90's fan.
 It would be my pleasure to receive your comments, guidance or have collaboration :)

 ### Learning:
 - study in Msc.Computer Networks
-- learn more about DevOps approachs and tools
+- learn more about DevOps tools and best practices

 ### Goals in 2023:
 - build and share more public tools / configs